 CMS Components

-Smartedit is compatible with SAP Commerce CMS Components.
-As usual, for a new component, you need to register a component type extending AbstractCMSComponent or its childs, create a JSP view (<yourcomponentname.jsp>).
+SmartEdit is compatible with SAP Commerce CMS Components.
+As usual, for a new component, you need to register a component type extending AbstractCMSComponent or its children and create a JSP view (<yourcomponentname.jsp>).
 Additionally, you need to associate a component type group with the component type:

 INSERT_UPDATE ComponentTypeGroups2ComponentType; source(code)[unique=true]; target(code)[unique=true]